ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 Q. Your team is building a system to aid doctors in predicting whether a patient has cancer or not from their X-ray scan.
 Your colleague announces that the problem is solved now that they’ve built a system that can predict with 99.99% accuracy.
 How would you respond to that claim?

 <details><summary><b>Answer</b></summary>

+Accuracy is not a reliable metric in this scenario because cancer is rare.
+A model that predicts all patients as cancer-free could still achieve high accuracy, but it would fail to correctly identify those with cancer.

 </details>

 ---